BlenderVR/manual/manual/components/configuration-file.rst

 Anchor
 ------

-On some devices, the paths are not homogenous: the root path (repository) of ``.blend`` files on the console is not the same than on the master and/or on the slaves.
+On some devices, the paths are not homogeneous: the root path (repository) of ``.blend`` files on the console is not the same than on the master and/or on the slaves.

 To fix that, blenderVR uses the notion of **Anchor**: it is a node specific absolute path on all nodes that prefixes each relative path for blender and processor files.